DaisyIpatzi/daisyipatzi.github.io/_projects/2024-06-01-RM-Porfolio.md

 **Artifacts**:  [CNN Explainer Insights](https://daisyipatzi.github.io/blog/cnn-explainer)

-## Unit 11: Model Selection and Evaluation
+## Unit 11: Going Forward: Professional Development and Your e-Portfolio

 **Summary**:  Model selection and evaluation methodologies were the focus of this unit, emphasizing the importance of rigorously assessing model performance and selecting the most suitable models for specific tasks.